eslachance/enmap-docs/examples/moderation-action-logs.md

 });
 ```

 When we want to create a new action, it's a simple act of using autonum to get a key automatically.
-Let's do a simple warning:
+Let's do a simple warning:&#x20;

 ```javascript
 const newActionId = client.modActions.autonum;